paxdotdev/docs/src/reference-compilation-model.md

  - The `TypesCoproduct` — data strucure representing the disjoint union of all Property types, used by the runtime to enable polymorphic management of expression vtable entries, expression parameters, and expression return types
  - The `cartridge definition` — two major components:
    - a vtable containing every compiled Expression and
-   - instance factories for components & primitives, invoked recursively underneath `get_root_component_instance`
+   - instance factories for components & primitives, invoked recursively underneath `get_main_component_instance`

 ### 3. Chassis Compilation